calvinmetcalf/coshp/readme.md

 ### why?

-I was doing research for a talk and [Paul Ramsey](http://blog.cleverelephant.ca/2022/04/coshp.html) nerd sniped me.
+I was doing research for a talk and Paul Ramsey [nerd sniped](https://xkcd.com/356/) me with [this blog post](http://blog.cleverelephant.ca/2022/04/coshp.html).

 ### is this a good idea?